How do I buy tickets to the festival?

 Can I park near the festival arena?

-Is there an area for disabled parking?
+Is there an area for accessible parking?

 Can I bring my own food and alcohol to the festival?

-Q I choose not to buy water, is there somewhere where I can refill my water bottle?
+Where I can refill my water bottle?

 When do I find out when artists are performing?